 If you want to cover an ugly chainlink fence and gain privacy, these ideas will help.

 Privacy is so essential for a comfortable garden!
-One of my favourite things is having a quiet, private spot to read, think, and nap without feeling like anyone is watching.
+One of my favorite things is having a quiet, private spot to read, think, and nap without feeling like anyone is watching.

 I’ll show you ideas for making basic chain link fences more private, ways to improve existing fences, ideas for adding privacy screens, and some unusual ideas for using living plants to block prying eyes.